DishaH22/ev-battery-thermal-management/README.md

 # EV Battery Thermal Management System | MSc Project
+---
 ## 📌 Motivation
 In electric vehicles, the battery pack is the core of the system, and thermal management is critical.
 Batteries generate heat during charging, discharging, and rapid acceleration.
 Overheating can:
 - Reduce efficiency, as high temperatures decrease the energy the battery can deliver.
 - Shorten battery lifespan by accelerating chemical degradation.
 - Create safety hazards, including the risk of thermal runaway or fires.

-After reviewing multiple cooling methods — such as air cooling, phase-change materials, liquid cooling, and heat pipes — **liquid cooling via a motor-driven coolant pump was found to be the most efficient**, maintaining uniform temperature across the battery pack while minimizing energy consumption.
+After reviewing multiple cooling methods — such as air cooling, phase-change materials, liquid cooling, and heat pipes — **liquid cooling via a liquid cooling  was found to be the most efficient**, maintaining uniform temperature across the battery pack while minimizing energy consumption.

-Implementing this system ensures the battery operates within the optimal temperature range, improving **performance, safety, and longevity**, which is essential for electric vehicles operating under varying loads and environmental conditions.
+## Motivation and Analysis
+During the project, the battery temperature was analyzed **with and without cooling**.
+The results clearly showed that without active cooling, the battery temperature rises significantly under load, which can lead to reduced efficiency, shortened lifespan, and potential safety hazards.

+This highlights the **critical need for an effective Battery Management System (BMS)** for electric vehicles, especially when using Li-ion batteries.
+A proper BMS with thermal monitoring and automatic cooling ensures that the battery operates within a safe temperature range, improving **performance, safety, and longevity**.

 ---